Madden NFL: Madden NFL 18

+Madden NFL 19

-Madden NFL 19Madden NFL 19 was announced with Pittsburgh Steelers wide receiver Antonio Brown as the cover athlete.
+Madden NFL 19 was announced with Pittsburgh Steelers wide receiver Antonio Brown as the cover athlete.
 It was released on August 10, 2018.
-The game was released to the PC in addition to the console versions, the first one to do so since Madden NFL 08 in 2007.
+This is the first entry since Madden NFL 08 in 2007 to receive a Windows release.

+Madden NFL 20

-Madden NFL 20Madden NFL 20 was announced with Kansas City Chiefs quarterback Patrick Mahomes as the cover athlete.
+Madden NFL 20 was announced with Kansas City Chiefs quarterback Patrick Mahomes as the cover athlete.
 It was released on August 2, 2019.
+This game features an online eliminator mode called Superstar K.O., as well as a revamped story mode titled Face of the Franchise: QB1.

 2020s

+Madden NFL 21

-Madden NFL 21Madden NFL 21 was announced with Baltimore Ravens quarterback Lamar Jackson as the cover athlete.
+Madden NFL 21 was announced with Baltimore Ravens quarterback Lamar Jackson as the cover athlete.
 It was released on August 28, 2020.
+Introduced that year was a new, backyard-football inspired online mode called The Yard, similar to NBA 2k's MyPark.

 Due to the Washington Redskins announcing the retirement of the team's controversial moniker on July 13, 2020, EA announced on July 17 that it would be doing an update on Madden NFL 21 to remove the team's logo and name and replacing them with a generic Washington logo and name pending further developments.

+Madden NFL 22

-Madden NFL 22Madden NFL 22 was announced with both Tampa Bay Buccaneers quarterback Tom Brady and Kansas City Chiefs quarterback Patrick Mahomes as the cover athletes.
+Madden NFL 22 was announced with both Tampa Bay Buccaneers quarterback Tom Brady and Kansas City Chiefs quarterback Patrick Mahomes as the cover athletes.
 It was the second cover appearance for both players.

+Madden NFL 23

-Madden NFL 23Madden NFL 23 was announced with head coach John Madden as the cover star on Madden Day (June 1, 2022, the same day the series' first installment, John Madden Football, was released) in honor of his death on December 28, 2021.
+Madden NFL 23 was announced with head coach John Madden as the cover star on Madden Day (June 1, 2022, the same day the series' first installment, John Madden Football, was released) in honor of his death on December 28, 2021.
 The cover of the next gen version is a picture of Madden celebrating his victory as the head coach of the Oakland Raiders at Super Bowl XI.
 The All Madden Edition is based on the cover of the series' 1st installment, John Madden Football, made by Chuck Styles.

+Madden NFL 24

+Madden NFL 24 was announced with Buffalo Bills quarterback Josh Allen as the cover athlete.

+Madden NFL 25

+Madden NFL 25 was released in early September 2024, with San Francisco 49ers running back Christian McCaffrey as the cover athlete.
+It is the last entry to be released on PlayStation 4 and Xbox One.

+Madden NFL 26

+Madden NFL 26 was announced in April 2025 and released on August 14, 2025, with Philadelphia Eagles running back Saquon Barkley as the cover athlete.
+With a simultaneous launch on Nintendo Switch 2, it is the first Madden entry to be released on a Nintendo console since Madden NFL 13 on Wii U. It is also the first entry to exclusively launch on ninth-generation home consoles.
+Madden NFL 26 is also the first entry in the series to recognize long snapper as a distinct position.